mohammadshahed/DjangoREST-VUE/README.md

 ```

 ### How The Project does work?
+- Users can register, login and see product home screen.
-- Users can register and login.
+- Users can add product to cart and also delete.
-- Only Registered User are able to go to "Procced to checkout".
+- Only Registered User are able to Procced to checkout.
-- Every individual user can see their own order history.
+- Every individual user can only see their own order history.
+- Users are protected by JWT authentication